mizvekov/fp/README.md

 apply between the base types of both operands.
 For example, the expression `fp<char,0>(10) + fp<char,0>(20)` has type `fp<int,0>`

-* In the case of unary operators, the normal promotion rules apply to the base type.
+* In case of unary operators, the normal promotion rules apply to the base type.
 For example, the expression `+fp<char,0>` has type `fp<int,0>`

 In case of binary operations, the exponent of the result depends on the